orkaa/diun-dash/README.md

 - Tests:
     - Add a few entries from different servers and different images.
 - Pin the version on uv we pull into docker image
-- Add data folder to .gitignore
-- Update my email in pyproject.toml
+- "Fix all" button to remove all current entries